 If you have any level of Hilton status you get access to the 5th night free perk.
 With it, you’ll get every 5th night free on points stays (up to four free nights per stay), the discount is based on the average cost of all the nights during the stay.
 The good news is that the Hilton Surpass comes with Gold status as long as you have the card, so you’ll always have access to this benefit.

 Benefits and perks

-The Surpass earns 12x Hilton points per dollar of eligible purchases at Hilton hotels, 6x points per dollar for eligible purchases at U.S. supermarkets, U.S. gas stations and U.S. restaurants and 3x points everywhere else.
+The Surpass earns 12x Hilton points per dollar of eligible purchases at Hilton hotels, an increased rate of 12x points per dollar for eligible purchases at U.S. supermarkets (May through July 2020), U.S. gas stations and U.S. restaurants and 3x points everywhere else.
 And any calendar year that you spend $15,000+ on the card you’ll earn a free weekend night certificate valid at any Hilton hotel except these locations.

 As I mentioned earlier, the card comes with Hilton Gold status, which gets you free breakfast at Hilton hotels.
 You’ll also get 10 free Priority Pass airport lounge visits per year.

 The Surpass is one of the best hotel credit cards for earning mid-tier elite status.
 The reason for this is that Hilton Gold status is the only mid-tier elite status (with the major hotel chains) that comes with a free breakfast benefit.
 On top of that, you’ll have a hard time finding a card with a lower annual fee that also gets you access to Priority Pass lounges.

 This card’s first year value is at least $530 based on our .5 cents valuation of Hilton points and after deducting the cost of the annual fee.

 Best for earning Marriott points

 The Marriott Bonvoy Brilliant™ American Express® Card comes with 75,000 Marriott points after you spend $3,000 on purchases in the first three months of account opening.